lencap/vm/README.md

 There's a __C__ language version being developed, to learn more about VirtualBox C Program bindings.
 See `c` folder.

 TODO:
+* Say more about the `prov` command, which provisions one many VMs in the Vagrant style.
+* Say more about the networking of these OVA and how the utility uses them.
-* Explain that specially packages OVAs are required, and what program to use (`pacos`?).
+* Explain that specially packaged OVAs are required, and what program to use (`pacos`?).
 * Ensure we're still using `$HOME/VirtualBox VMs` as `defaultMachineFolder`.

 ## Prerequisites